 Firstly, I’ve got to mention how cool these scooters look.
 Available in pink or blue, their vivid design is sure to catch the eye of even the pickiest kids out there.
 The curved handlebars and low-lying foot deck also provide great stability so staying balanced is easy.

-Similarly to adult scooters from Segway, the ZING E8 is made from aerospace-graded aluminum alloy.
-This is both durable and lightweight, and as a result, the scooter only weighs 17.6 lbs.
+Similarly to adult scooters from Segway, the ZING E8 is made from aerospace-graded aluminium alloy.
+This is both durable and lightweight, and as a result, the scooter only weighs 8 kg.
 It’s extremely portable too.
-Unlike the GKS, it can be folded, so storing it in the trunk of your car won’t be an issue.
+Unlike the GKS, it can be folded, so storing it in the boot of your car won’t be an issue.

 The E8’s 130W motor allows your kids to reach a moderate top speed of 8.6 mph.
 Does this sound a little fast to you?
 Don’t worry, Segway has already thought ahead.
 The E8 comes with three riding modes: safety, cruise, and throttle.